syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Sizer.md

 ![](SfDataGrid_images/FillRemainingColumns_Xamarin_Android.png)

-### Refreshing ColumnSizer for SfDataGrid at runtime
+### Refreshing ColumnSizer for the SfDataGrid at runtime

-To refresh the column sizing for `SfDataGrid.Columns` in runtime, use the [SfDataGrid.GridColumnSizer.Refresh](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumnSizer~Refresh(Boolean).html) property.
+To refresh the column sizing for `SfDataGrid.Columns` at runtime, use the [SfDataGrid.GridColumnSizer.Refresh](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumnSizer~Refresh(Boolean).html) property.

 Consider that `ColumnSizer.Auto` is applied to the SfDataGrid.
-If the underlying values are changed in run time, refresh the column sizer as shown below:
+If the underlying values are changed at run time, refresh the column sizer as follows.

 {% highlight c# %}
 LinearLayout layout;